Apply for British Citizenship

 How to apply for British Citizenship

-Becoming a British citizen is known as British naturalisation.
+Becoming a British citizen is known as Naturalisation as a British Citizen.
 A citizen or a national of another country can apply for a visa for entry in the UK in several ways.
 If the candidate was issued a British passport on or after 1st January 1983, they are considered to be a British citizen.

-You can apply for UK citizenship by naturalisation after you have lived as a resident in the UK for 5 years.
+You can apply for Naturalisation as a British Citizen after you have lived as a resident in the UK for 5 years.
 This is reduced to 3 years of residence or if you’re in a civil partnership with or married to a British citizen.

-After your British naturalisation application has been approved, you will receive an invitation to attend a Citizenship ceremony, at which you’ll be given your Certificate of Naturalisation.
+After your Naturalisation as a British Citizen application has been approved, you will receive an invitation to attend a Citizenship ceremony, at which you’ll be given your Certificate of Naturalisation.
 You can then apply for a British passport.
 This is usually processed within six weeks, although the Home Office may need to interview you while processing your UK naturalisation application.

 British Citizenship Requirements & Eligibility